dchirst/osdatahub-oauth-blogpost/README.md

 Team's current stack, but hopefully this tutorial will provide a general roadmap for anyone trying to make their web map more secure.

-Note: this blogpost will create a static app with a publicly accessible API.
-Although our permanent API keys will not be accessible, a malicious actor could just continually the public API and get a temporary token that they could use for 5 minutes.
-If we wanted to remove this exploit, we'd need to make a non-static web app.

 ## Part 0 - The Plan